layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 3.1 **Right to Use the Website and the Services**.
 If you (a) have a Digital Assets Wallet, (b) are not a Prohibited Person, (c) do not operate your Digital Assets Wallet for the benefit of a Prohibited Person and (d) comply with these Terms, Layer3 Fintech Ltd. grants you the limited right to use the Services.
 The right to use the Services is a personal, restricted, non-exclusive, non-transferable, non-sublicensable, revocable, limited license, and it is subject to the limitations and obligations in these Terms of Service.
 Nothing in these Terms of Service gives you any license (other than as set out in this paragraph), right, title, or ownership of, in, or to the Website, any of the Services, the Copyrights or the Marks.
 Layer3 Fintech Ltd. may suspend or terminate the provision of Services to you, your Digital Assets, Digital Assets Wallet, or to any of your Digital Assets Address, or to freeze or terminate your Digital Assets Wallet, at its sole discretion, as required by applicable Laws or where Layer3 Fintech Ltd. determines that you have violated, breached, or acted inconsistently with any of these Terms of Service.

 3.2 **Prohibited Use of the Website and the Services**.
-You are strictly prohibited to&#x20;
+You are strictly prohibited to

-a) use the Website or any of the Services if you are a Prohibited Person.&#x20;
+a) use the Website or any of the Services if you are a Prohibited Person.

-b) operate Digital Assets Wallet for and make orders or transactions in a Digital Assets Wallet for the financial or other benefits of a Prohibited Person.&#x20;
+b) operate Digital Assets Wallet for and make orders or transactions in a Digital Assets Wallet for the financial or other benefits of a Prohibited Person.

-c) use the Website or any of the Services in order to disguise the origin or nature of illicit proceeds of, or to further, any breach of applicable Laws, or to transact or deal in, any contraband Digital Assets, Fiat Currencies, funds, property, or proceeds.&#x20;
+c) use the Website or any of the Services in order to disguise the origin or nature of illicit proceeds of, or to further, any breach of applicable Laws, or to transact or deal in, any contraband Digital Assets, Fiat Currencies, funds, property, or proceeds.

 d) use the Website or any of the Services if any applicable Laws, including, but not limited to, AML Laws, CTF Laws, Anti-Corruption Laws and Economic Sanctions Laws, prohibit, penalize, sanction, or expose the Operator to liability for any Services furnished or offered to you or your Digital Assets Wallet(s) or Digital Assets Address(es) under these Terms of Service.